 In fact, in 2017 I spent a good 1000 hours and about $2,500 on A Richer You.
 That’s a lot of work!

 Side note: You certainly don’t need to spend as much money as I have.
-You can start a blog using iPage for $25 for the first year, use a free theme, and write everything yourself.
+You can start a blog using Bluehost for $40 for the first year, use a free theme, and write everything yourself.

 The reason I mention all of this is to make it very clear that a successful website takes work.
 You need to commit to it and plan for a long and slow journey.